Greece's triumph at UEFA EURO 2004 represents the pinnacle of the country's long-standing involvement in football.

 Good governance and sound financial principles are underpinning Hellenic Football Federation (HFF) plans, following the adoption of new statutes in light of the findings from a holistic study of the state of Greek football, with "sustainable football" the core message.
 Ongoing challenges remain hooliganism and match-fixing, but the HFF continues to collaborate with clubs, players, referees and the national authorities to stamp out these scourges.

 While major projects include a new House of Greek Football – which will house the HFF and a museum of Greek football – huge amounts of work are being put into grassroots projects to bring more people into the game.
 In 2019/20, 685 men and 39 women held UEFA Grassroots leaders certificates; by the following campaign, those numbers had risen to 1,866 and 169 respectively.

-A strategy to continue the development of women’s football remains a major priority, with the number of registered clubs haven risen 29% from 2019 to 2022, with 239 sides now involved.
-Moreover, 2022 saw the first women’s futsal tournament organised in Greece, with 14 teams involved.
+A strategy to continue the development of women's football remains a major priority, with the number of registered clubs haven risen 29% from 2019 to 2022 – 239 sides are now involved.
+Moreover, 2022 saw the first women's futsal tournament organised in Greece, with 14 teams involved.

 "The Hellenic Football Federation will continue its efforts to develop football for all, in particular in this challenging post-pandemic era.
 Football remains a passion for all Greeks and our dream is to see as many people involved as possible."